MacGyver2504/pdsnd_github/README.md

 washington.csv

 ### Credits
-This project is inspired by the Udacity Micro Degree "Programming for Data Science" and is part of the necessary project work.
+This project is part of the Udacity Micro Degree "Programming for Data Science".